Steppe and Soul – Pilgrimages to Mongolia

 - Seasonal group journeys

-- Shamanic ceremonies and spiritual initiations
+- Shamanic ceremonies and lifecycle initiations

 - Horse treks and overland journeys to Taiga, Gobi and steppe landscapes